pydoit/doit/doc/developer.rst

 At this point the _Runner has a list of all tasks that will be executed and its file-dependencies and targets.

 The runner executes only tasks that are not up-to-date.
-A dbm_ (simple "database " interface) is used to keep information on tasks and their dependencies.
+A dbm_ (simple "database " interface) is used to keep information on tasks and their file-dependencies.
 Each entry is: key=>  taskId + dependency (abs file path), value=>  signature(md5) the dependency content.

-Targets are treated as dependencies.
+Targets are treated as file-dependencies.
 The only difference is that if a dependency file is not on the file system an error is raised.
 While targets are not required to exist on the file system before the task is executed.

-The following rules apply (targets=dependencies):
+The following rules apply to dependencies (targets also):

-- if a task does not define any dependency it is always executed.
+- if a task does not define any file-dependency or True (run-once) it is always executed.
-- if none of the dependencies changed its signature the task action is not executed
+- if none of the file-dependencies is not modified (changed its signature) the task action is not executed
 - if the task is completed successfully all dependency records are updated.

-A task execution can be:

-#. success: Python-task returns True, Cmd-task process exits 0.
-#. failure: Python-task returns False, Cmd-task process exits 1-125.
-#. error: Python-task raises an Exception, Cmd-task process exits 126-

 In case any task fails the whole execution is aborted.